 The first section normalizes the input by shifting it to the left until the MSB is equal to 1 (which tests as negative).
-The number of shifts necessary to accomplish this is subtracted from 31 to form the log characteristic, which is the 5 bit number to the left of the decimal place in the result.
+This is accomplished efficiently with the LZC instruction followed by a shift.
+This number is also subtracted from 31 to form the log characteristic, which is the 5 bit number to the left of the decimal place in the result.